antpearson/Mixd-CSS-Framework/README.md

 ## Javascript

+- */assets/js/all.js*
-- Place **all** JavaScript within `assets/js/all.js` with plugins at the top and in the section below.
+- Place **all** JavaScript here with plugins at the top and in the section below.
 Javascript will be minified/compressed upon launch
 - To minimise http requests, **do not load in any additional JavaScript files**.
 Place all Javascript into `all.js`
 - [Modernizr](http://modernizr.com/) is included to determine browser capabilities and provide appropriate fallbacks
 - [Selectivizr](http://selectivizr.com/) is included to add attribute / pseudo selector support in old IE